MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-hololens-camera.md

 ---
 # HoloLens Camera in Unreal

-## Third Camera Mixed Reality Capture
+## Overview

-Third camera Mixed Reality Capture (MRC) can be used to render a mixed reality capture from the perspective of the camera on the HoloLens visor, rather than the perspective of the eye textures.
+Third camera Mixed Reality Capture (MRC) renders a mixed reality capture from the position of the HoloLens visor camera instead of the eye textures in the scene.
 This improves the mapping between the real world and the holograms in the MRC video.

-To opt into using third camera MRC, call SetEnabledMixedRealityCamera and ResizeMixedRealityCamera with the desired video dimensions.
+To opt into using third camera MRC:
+1. Call **SetEnabledMixedRealityCamera** and **ResizeMixedRealityCamera**
+    * Use the **Size X** and **Size Y** values to set the video dimensions.

 ![Camera 3rd](images/unreal-camera-3rd.PNG)

-Then record an MRC video in the HoloLens device portal.
+2. Record an MRC video in the HoloLens device portal.

-## PV Camera
+## Using the PV Camera

-The webcam texture can also be retrieved in the game at runtime.
-To get the webcam texture on HoloLens, first ensure the “Webcam” capability is checked in the Unreal editor under Project Settings > Platform > HoloLens > Capabilities.
+The webcam texture can be retrieved in the game at runtime, but it needs to be enabled in the editor's **Edit > Project Settings**:

-Opt into using the webcam at runtime with the StartCameraCapture function.
-Stop capturing with the StopCameraCapture function.
+1. Go to **Platforms > HoloLens > Capabilities** and check **Webcam**.
+    * Use the **StartCameraCapture** function to use the webcam at runtime and the **StopCameraCapture** function to stop recording.

 ![Camera Start Stop](images/unreal-camera-startstop.PNG)

+## Rendering an image
-To render the camera image, first create a dynamic material instance based on a material in the project.
-In this case based on a material named PVCamMat.
-Set this to a variable with type Material Instance Dynamic Object Reference.
-Then set the material of the object in the scene that will render the camera feed to this new dynamic material instance and start a timer that will be used to bind the camera image to the material.
+To render the camera image:
+1. Create a dynamic material instance based on a material in the project, which is named **PVCamMat** in the screenshot below.
+2. Set the dynamic material instance to a **Material Instance Dynamic Object Reference** variable.
+3. Set the material of the object in the scene that will render the camera feed to this new dynamic material instance.
+    * Start a timer that will be used to bind the camera image to the material.

 ![Camera Render](images/unreal-camera-render.PNG)

-Create a new function for this timer, in this case MaterialTimer, and call GetARCameraImage to get the texture from the webcam.
-If this texture is valid, set a texture parameter in the shader to this image.
+4. Create a new function for this timer, in this case **MaterialTimer**, and call **GetARCameraImage** to get the texture from the webcam.
+5. If the texture is valid, set a texture parameter in the shader to the image.
 Otherwise, start the material timer again.

 ![Camera Texture](images/unreal-camera-texture.PNG)

-The material should have a parameter matching the name in SetTextureParameterValue bound to a color entry to properly display the camera image.
+5. Make sure the material has a parameter matching the name in **SetTextureParameterValue** that's bound to a color entry.
+Without this, the camera image can't be properly displayed.

 ![Camera Texture](images/unreal-camera-material.PNG)